studywysc/studywysc.github.io/docs/_docs/dev.md

 ### Contributor Hub

-The most popular way for those Sapling rank and above to help contribute to Wysc is by suggesting feature updates, bug fixes, and commenting on new features before they release to the public!
+The most popular way for those Treeling rank and above to help contribute to Wysc is by suggesting feature updates, bug fixes, and commenting on new features before they release to the public!

 Some contributors may be invited to become a Pond and contribute to behind-the-scenes administrative Wysc decisions.